chawlanikhil24/GO-Tutorials/README.md

 # GO-Tutorials
 For everyone who wants to learn and try hands-on on the "Golang", I am uploading my practiced running code.
 So Everyone who wants to learn is welcomed and contribute as well.

-* How to install Go on Ubuntu:
+* How to install Go on Linux:

 ```sh
 $ sudo apt install golang(Ubuntu 16.04)